ReeganAnto-J/Bank-Portfolio-Winform-App/README.md

 # Bank system based CRUD application
-## Portfolio micro-project by Reegan Anto.J
+## WinForm portfolio micro-project by Reegan Anto.J

 #### Introduction:
-This is a simple CRUD application which is build using WinForms.
-I have also implemented many necessary constraints within this program such that it handles most possible user errors on its own.
+This is a simple CRUD application which is built using WinForms.
+I have also implemented many necessary constraints within this program such that it handling almost every possible user errors.

 I made this project in order to express my skills in C# programming language and the underlying .NET framework.

 Most of the program is written by myself hence I wouldn't consider this program to be anywhere close to be perfect or optimized; but in all honesty I recieved some help from Stack Overflow and GPT 3.5 for some file handling and basics of WinForms.
 This is my first ever winform application so don't expect this to be anywhere close to good.

-I am a third year student in the Artificial Intelligence and Data Science department of Adhi College of Engineering and Technology and would appreciate any help you could provide me which could potentially improve my skills.
+I am a third year student in the Artificial Intelligence and Data Science department of Adhi College of Engineering and Technology, and would appreciate any help you could provide me which could potentially improve my skills.

-#### Key skills I applied (In my humble opinion):
+#### Key skills I applied in this project (In my humble opinion):
 - Applying OOPs concept using C#
 - File Handling
 - Normalization and Specialization of data and files